dannuzak/My-digital-CV/README.md

 - **Project Management** @ Nätverkstan
 Gothenburg, Sweden / _August 2014 - May 2016_
-A 2-year educational program for project managers within the cultural sector.
 <br><br>

 - **Master's Degree in Media and Communication** @ Universidad Iberoamericana